advanced-go/advanced-go/README.md

 ## REST Applied to URLs and Testing
 Treating a URL as a resource, where manipulation of the URL is through a representation, allows for that representation to change over time as an application migrates through different development environments.
 A [resolver type][resolver], provides different representations of a URL and is the mechanism used to resolve URLs for testing, using the file scheme, (file://) and other environments using the HTTP or HTTPS scheme (http://,https://).
 Runtime configurable templates, used during URL resolution, provide the necessary expresiveness.
-The use of a uniform [type][resolver], provides simplicity and reduces toil by performing URL resolution with one type, instead of formatting embedded URL strings.
+The use of a uniform type provides simplicity and reduces toil by performing URL resolution with one type, instead of formatting embedded URL strings.

+Testing utilizes a package's [uniform interface][exampledomain] to test all requests and related responses.
+The requests and responses are HTTP text files, deserialized from disk into the appropriate [http.Request][httprequest] and [http.Response][httpresponse] types.
+This allows an automated, reliable, easy to extend solution for testing.
+Since the HttpHandler is the public interface for the package, no further testing of the package needs to be done in a service.

 <!--
 1. Uniform interface - ErrorHandler and logging. loging interface allows expresiveness